 Investing in a different model, for good

 Banks have one incentive: to maximize their profits.
 As we saw in the Great Recession, this can lead to excessive risk-taking to the detriment of clients, investors, and society.
 CDFIs, on the other hand, are proven, non-profit financial institutions that have one incentive: making good investments in underserved communities to spur economic development.
-CDFIs know that their existence is contingent on being responsible with invested capital, which is supported by their strong track record.
+CDFIs know that their existence is contingent on being responsible with invested capital, which is supported by their strong financial track record.
 While other financial institutions may have an incentive to make risky loans to generate more returns, CDFIs are focused on making sustainable loans that will be repaid and improve the economic health of the communities they serve.

 Losses are possible with an investment in CNote but we have taken affirmative steps to mitigate the risk.
 A CNote customer can lose money in their investment if a partner CDFI has net charge-off rates in excess of their loss reserves.
 In other words, if a partner CDFI makes a lot of bad loans, or the bulk of their investments fail to perform, then they will be faced with financial losses which they may be forced to pass on to customers.

 CNote has an extensive due diligence process for evaluating potential partner CDFIs to prevent that exact scenario.
 CNote only partners with industry-leading CDFIs with a proven financial track record.
 CNote evaluates CDFIs along multiple key performance indicators to maximize return and minimize the risk of loss.

-CNote accounts have no minimums, no fees, and no earning limits.
+CNote accounts have no hidden fees and no earning limits.

 If you’re unsure about making an investment in CNote you should consult with a financial advisor and review our product offering documents, including CNote’s offering circular.